dbos-inc/durable-swarm/README.md

 - [`basic`](examples/basic/): Simple examples of fundamentals like setup, function calling, handoffs, and context variables
 - [`triage_agent`](examples/triage_agent/): Simple example of setting up a basic triage step to hand off to the right agent
 - [`weather_agent`](examples/weather_agent/): Simple example of function calling
-- [`airline`](examples/airline/): A multi-agent setup for handling different customer service requests in an airline context.
+- [`airline`](examples/airline/): A multi-agent setup for handling different customer service requests in an airline context
 - [`support_bot`](examples/support_bot/): A customer service bot which includes a user interface agent and a help center agent with several tools
 - [`personal_shopper`](#): ~~A personal shopping agent that can help with making sales and refunding orders~~ (the original demo is broken)